KwadroNaut/otrs-theme-famfamfam/README.rst

 * Simon Josi <josi+famfamfam(at)puzzle.ch>
 * Marcel Haerry <haerry+famfamfam(at)puzzle.ch>

-Compatible with OTRS 2.3 and 2.4 only (not 3.0+).

 Installation
 ------------

-Change path to OTRS installation directory in `install.sh` script and run it.
+Change path to OTRS installation directory in ``install.sh`` script and run it.

 Now the new theme should be useable in OTRS.
 It should be possible to select it via your personal preferences page.
 For further information about a custom